IenDonshin/LEVIATHAN_JP/README.md

 otree devserver 0.0.0.0:8000
 ```

-3. Access the experiment:
+3. Access the experiment by links:

-    - Make sure your device is connected to the same local network (LAN) as the PC running the project.
+    - Make sure the participant's device is connected to the same local network (LAN) as the server.

-    - Open a browser on that device and enter the IP address of the PC running the project using the http protocol.

 ## How to Test the Project Automaticly